canalplus/rx-player/doc/api/Miscellaneous/plugins.md

      track and if it has HDR information associated to it, this is set to an object describing the hdr characteristics of the track.
      (see [HDR support documentation](../Miscellaneous/hdr.md#hdrinfo))

+   - `contentProtections` (`Object|undefined`): Encryption information linked
+     to this content.

+     If set to an Object, the Representation is known to be encrypted.
+     If unset or set to `undefined` the Representation is either unencrypted or we don't know if it is.

+     When set to an object, it may contain the following properties:
+       - `keyIds` (`Array.<Uint8Array>|undefined`): Known key ids linked to that Representation.

 - context `{Object}`: Basic context about this `Representation`.
   Contains the following keys: